Normal platelets, variability and artefact

 - Platelets with small size may occur in normal blood, but when very frequent may indicate the rare condition Wiscott Aldridge syndrome

-- Large platelets - arbitrarily defined as being more than one quarter the size of a red cell are infrequent in the blood normal individuals (generally <5% of platelets) but are seen where platelet production is increased or some pathological conditions
+- Large platelets - arbitrarily defined as being more than one quarter the size of a red cell.
+These are present in the blood of normal individuals but should be infrequent (generally <5% of platelets).
+They are more numerous where platelet production is increased (for example in immune thrombocytopenia)

-- Giant platelets have size equal to or greater than a red cell and are rare in normal blood - where more than the occasional giant platelet is found should be checked carefully for underlying disease.
+- Giant platelets have size equal to or greater than a red cell, and are rare in normal blood.
+When more than the occasional giant platelet is found, the blood should be checked carefully for underlying disease.